 Call for Papers – Christian Business Review

-CBR invites Christian scholars and practitioners to submit articles for publication in our next issue.
-The deadline for a first complete draft with a 300-word abstract is February 16, 2018.
+The Christian Business Review (CBR), an online journal of the Center for Christianity in Business at the Archie W. Dunham College of Business, Houston Baptist University invites Christian scholars and practitioners to submit articles for publication in our next issue.
+The deadline for a first complete draft with a 300 word abstract is March 1, 2022.

-The CBR serves to promote the implementation of biblical truth into leadership practice by showcasing experiences, research, and original thinking by Christian scholars and practitioners.
-In the upcoming issue, we invite authors to ruminate on the theme of “Kingdom Business in the Brave New World.”
+The CBR serves to promote the integration of biblical truth into leadership practice by showcasing experiences, research, and original thinking by Christian scholars and practitioners.
+In the upcoming issue, we invite authors to ruminate on the theme of “Pressing on Toward God’s Goal.”

 There is much to “forget about” this past year.
 Humanity in its quest for an idyllic future of peace and prosperity has been held hostage by a still raging pandemic and widespread political and socioeconomic upheavals and uncertainties.
 The Apostle Paul, however, was quick to remind us that as believers in God’s eternal plan, Christians must “forget what is behind and strain toward what is ahead…pressing on toward the goal to win the prize God has called (us) heavenward in Christ Jesus” (Phil.
 3:13-14, NIV).
 In fact, believers should reckon many of these adversities and uncertainties as opportunities, as “we also glory in our sufferings,… that suffering produces perseverance; perseverance, character; and character, hope” (Rom.
 5:3-4) because “we know that in all things God works for the good of those who love him, who have been called according to his purpose” (Rom.
 8:28).